-The repayment term, or the amount of time you have to pay back the loan, is one of the major factors that distinguishes a short- vs. long-term loan.
+The repayment term, or the amount of time you have to pay back the loan, is one of the major factors that distinguish a short- vs. long-term loan.

 What is a short-term loan?

-Short term loan operate much like the traditional term loan described earlier.
+Short term loan operates much like the traditional term loan described earlier.
 You get a lump sum of cash that you pay off over time, plus interest and other fees.